dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 We will cover the single root approach, but eventually changing to a multi-root approach should be pretty easy.
 One last thing to keep in mind is that the path separator is another design decision, mostly every operating system use either "/" or "\" (the latter is mostly on windows os and derivatives), but in theory everything can be used as a path separator, we will stick with the unix-friendly "/", just keep in mind if going for the "windows" way, the separator is the same as the escape character, so it can interfere with the escape sequences.

-For example let's assume that we have the following list of mountpoints :
+For example, let's assume that we have the following list of mountpoints :

 * "/"
 * "/home/mount"